npm/rfcs/accepted/0000-validate-signatures.md

 ## Detailed Explanation

+npm [already signs each published version](https://blog.npmjs.org/post/172999548390/new-pgp-machinery.html) using a private PGP key, with the [public key hosted on Keybase](https://keybase.io/npmregistry).

+This RFC proposes improving existing registry signatures:
+- 1. Update the signing key to produce ECDSA signatures which are smaller and can be verified with node's `crypto` library
+- 2. Make signature verification easy using a new CLI command, dropping the requirement for 3rd party tools

-Introduce a new CLI command `verify-signatures` that verifies the npm signature in a packages packument, using npm's public key, fetched from npmjs.org.
+To make signature verification easy, we'll introduce a new CLI command `verify-signatures` that verifies the npm signature in a packages packument, using npm's public key, fetched from registry.npmjs.org.
 It works on the current install (`node_modules`), and checks all direct and transitive dependencies.

 The aim is for this command to plug into users build workflows after `npm ci/npm install` and block builds with invalid signatures.

-This command is standalone but we could fold this behaviour into `npm install` or `audit` in the future once we're confident validation is performant and provides a good user experience with little to no noise.
+This command is standalone but we could fold this behaviour into `npm install` or `audit` in the future once we're confident validation is performant and provides a good user experience.

 ### Detailed CLI examples